-Life before Google Apps: Can anyone still remember how we survived in those dark days?
-If you’re a small business and you’re using an ISP hosted solution coupled with Outlook, I strongly urge you to switch to Google Apps.
-NOW.
+Life before G Suite (or Google Apps – as it was known then): Can anyone still remember how we survived in those dark days?
+If you’re a small business and you’re using an ISP hosted solution coupled with Outlook, I strongly urge you to switch to G Suite.
+Now.

 Yes, unfortunately the good guys at Google have decided to charge a monthly subscription fee for each user (it was free for up to fifty users when we signed up!) – nonetheless, the suite of integrated tools are well worth the price.